-I decided to name this article “how to LOSE money on the Internet” simply because that’s all most of the online money-making programs out there let you do.
+I decided to name this article “How to LOSE money on the Internet” simply because that’s what most online money-making programs let you do.
 You lose money when you buy them, and maybe even, like me, when you register a site to put their “winning secrets” into practice.
 (They say “write about what you know” after all…)

-I can sympathize with the desire to buy one of these ‘get rich quick’ schemes.
-Who wouldn’t want to make money at home, working when you want and how much you want, with extra cash and time to do all the things that make life great?
+I sympathize with the desire to buy one of these ‘get rich quick’ schemes.
+Who wouldn’t want to make money at home, working when you want and how much you want, with extra cash and time to do everything that makes life great?
 Taking vacations, staying home with the kids, buying a cottage, going out to dinner whenever you want… Sounds pretty good…

-In fact, it sounds SO good to me that I’ve been burned more than once on ‘get rich quick’ schemes.
+It sounds SO good that I’ve been burned more than once on ‘get rich quick’ schemes.
 I won’t tell you how many times – it’s too embarrassing.
 Suffice it to say I’ve been through the grinder more than once.
-And when I say ‘getting burned,’ I’m not just talking about getting my dreams crushed, and my soul stepped on… I’m talking about losing money, time, and my faith in humanity…
+And when I say ‘getting burned,’ I’m not just talking about getting my dreams crushed and my soul stepped on… I’m talking about losing money, time, and faith in humanity…

 But, the optimist in me is determined to make something good out of it all.
-So I’ve put together some rules to keep in mind when you decide to enter the internet world of money-making programs.
+So, I’ve put together some rules to remember when you enter the world of online money-making programs.

 The RULES: